 -d '{"text":"10.1038/nphys1170","style":"vancouver","output":"text"}')

-The same identifier formatted alone or as part of a batch produces the same item-level output.
+The same identifier produces the same citation whether formatted alone or inside a batch.
 Batch processing must not silently differ from single processing.

 -H "Content-Type: application/json" \